PART 1 – GENERAL TERMS

 When You enrol you agree to pay the relevant fees for that Course for the balance of the term.
 Except in the case of a trial lesson, Students are not permitted to attend a Course without having paid.

 A person is eligible to attend one Class in each Course offered for their grade without obligation.
+Trials are not open to students who have previously enrolled in that Course for that Grade.
 Once the person has attended one Class they must enrol in the Course if they wish to continue attendance.

 If a Student enrols without having been a prior student or having taken a trial then we also provide a satisfaction guarantee.
 This means that if the Student is not satisfied, for any reason, with the Service after their very first Class with us then We will refund the fees provided that: